amirkdv/vN/README.md

 |`v5-4-gf88a34cf` |`v6-rc-f88a34cf`     | And on we go to the<br> next release |

 † as per [git describe](https://www.git-scm.com/docs/git-describe)

+The power of RC ids is that they allow you to decouple the lifecycle of git tags from the CI/CD pipeline, while preserving meaningful and unique artifact labels.

 ## CLI Tools